 Does sexual dimorphism only apply to size?

 No, sexual dimorphism encompasses a wide range of differences between males and females, including color, ornamentation, behavior, and physiology.
-For example, male birds often have brighter plumage than females, while male mammals may have larger antlers or horns.
+As an example, male birds often have brighter plumage than females, while male mammals may have larger antlers or horns.
 Behavioral differences may include courtship displays, aggression, and parental care.

 -